 I can be happy with peanut-butter and jelly, three meals a day.
 Anything more is a blessing.

 While some of these statements may have seemed like humor on my part, I truly do mean them.
 I care more about ministering and representing Jesus than I care about my own personal comfort.
-I lived half a month in the bush of Uganda, traveling about an hour each day down muddy roads with three of us on one motorcycle.
+I regularly minister in the bush of Uganda, traveling each day on muddy roads, sometimes with three of us on one motorcycle or 20 of us squeezed into a van.
 No electricity.
 No running water.
-The least accommodations in America can surpass that in quality!
-(And I loved it!)
+And I love it there!
 My desire is to love the Church rather than be a burden to my brothers and sisters.

 If a church or ministry wants to receive a love offering or provide some other form of honorarium, I consider it an honor; but again, I do not have any set requirements as these are concerned.
 I minister at churches based upon the leading of the Holy Spirit–not based upon the size of the congregation or the potential income.